Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple

-These comparisons between experiments and simulations demonstrate that a purely physical model is capable of capturing both qualitatively and quantitatively the essential features of sap transport and pressure generation observed in actual maple trees undergoing exudation.
-Furthermore, we have clearly identified four mechanisms that are essential for generating stem pressure build-up: \begin{enumerate} \item The \emph{distinctive cellular structure of maple sapwood} which is made up of libriform fibers containing mostly gas that are connected hydraulically through selectively permeable walls to sap-filled vessels.
-This structure has two very important consequences: first, it provides a mechanism for fiber--vessel pressure exchange via compression of gas in the fibers; and second, the selectively-permeable nature of the fiber--vessel wall ensures that any liquid drawn into the fiber (through cryostatic suction) contains no sucrose. \item The \emph{sugar content of sap} in the vessels induces a significant osmotic potential between fiber and vessel, which extends the range of pressures over which gas bubbles persist in sap.
-However, a much more critical contributor to exudation is the \emph{freezing point depression} (FPD) of roughly 0.16\degC\ in the vessel sap relative to pure water (assuming a 3\%\ sugar content).
-This is what allows the fibers to accumulate a frozen pure-ice layer while the sugary sap in neighbouring vessels remains thawed because of the FPD. \item \emph{A clear separation of spatial scales} that exists between freeze--thaw processes on the microscopic (cellular) scale and heat transport on the macroscopic (tree) scale.
-Specifically, the FPD may appear to be insignificant on the macroscale on which freezing/thawing fronts propagate through the tree stem, but it dominates on the cellular scale by permitting thawed vessels to co-exist adjacent to partially-frozen fibers. \item An available supply of \emph{soil water in the liquid phase} (even under freezing conditions), combined with the \emph{asymmetry of inflow/outflow in root uptake} (corresponding to reflection coefficient $\Cout<1$), which are the key to generating a build-up in exudation pressure over multiple freeze--thaw cycles via accumulation of ice within the fibers.
+\item \emph{A clear separation of spatial scales} that exists between freeze--thaw processes on the microscopic (cellular) scale and heat transport on the macroscopic (tree) scale.
+Specifically, the FPD may appear to be insignificant on the macroscale on which freezing/thawing fronts propagate through the tree stem, but it dominates on the cellular scale by permitting thawed vessels to co-exist adjacent to partially frozen fibers. \item An available supply of \emph{soil water in the liquid phase} (even under freezing conditions) is the key to generating a build-up in exudation pressure over multiple freeze--thaw cycles via accumulation of ice within the fibers.